nasa/fprime/docs/UsersGuide/dev/cookiecutter.md

 ## Using your own template

-Once you have created your template, two ways to use it are locally or through github.
+Once you have created your template, two ways to use it are: through github or locally.

 ### Using a GitHub repository